About the Google Nest Protect 2nd Generation

 - Nightly Promise lets you know all is working well with a quick flash of green glow when you turn out the lights

-- Pathlight automatically lights your way when you get up in the middle of the night
+- Pathlight senses motion and automatically lights your way when you get up in the middle of the night

 - free Nest app works with iOS® and Android™ smart devices